jimbojetset/C64/.github/instructions.md

 The emulator tracks cycle counts:
 - `cyclesThisOperation` accumulates during instruction execution
 - Page boundary crossings add extra cycles (see `CrossBoundary()` checks)
-- Used for timing synchronization in C64 frontend
+- Can be used for timing synchronization in frontend applications

 ### ROM/RAM Memory Model